Testing Cat Deterrents

 At DIY Gardening, we independently research, test, review and recommend garden products and plants.
 If you buy something via links, we may earn a commission.
 Learn about our testing process here.

-Cats are very territorial and when introduced to an area, will try to “own” land by displacing other cats.
-This is usually attempted by prowling, intimidation, hissing and as a last resort, by fighting.
+Cats are very territorial and when introduced to an area, they will try to “own” land by displacing other cats.
+They usually attempt this by prowling, intimidation, hissing and as a last resort, by fighting.

 The cats within a given area then form a hierarchy, it’s not unusual for one cat to roam a specific area at a certain time (ie early evening) only to give way to another cat later on during the night.